siraat-ai-academy/freelance-content-writing-suite-by-jamalu/eks2-signature-services-guide.md

-# ✨ Jamalu Signature Services Guide
+# ✨ Eks2 Signature Services Guide

-Welcome to the glowing core of the **Jamalu Writing Universe** —
+Welcome to the glowing core of the **Eks2 Writing Universe** —
 where every word is hand-wrapped in empathy, purpose, and poetic soul.

 These aren't just services.